-None of the rough drafts that had sharp, crisp lines felt like they were accomplishing the goal, and the remaining curvy drafts started gravitating toward imagery that corresponded to the company's meteorology focus.
+I made several very different roughs, but most of them were quicky discarded.
+The ones with crisp lines felt like they were accomplishing the goal, and the remaining curvy drafts started gravitating toward imagery that corresponded to the company's meteorology focus.

 Most of the variations ended up as minor changes to the way curves intersected or didn't intersect, but perhaps the most challenging part of the logo was not the image but getting the typeface just right.

-Although the monogram had a freehand sort of look to it, the text needed to have an air of respectability while still fitting in with the rest of the piece.
-In the end though, going for a slight italics look is what made everything mesh, invoking a rainy feel underneath the clouds.
+Although the monogram had a freehand look, the text needed to have an air of respectability while still fitting in with the rest of the piece.
+The slight italics look is what made everything mesh, invoking a rainy feel underneath the clouds.